Federal Way Downtown station

-Federal Way Downtown is a future light rail station at the site of the Federal Way Transit Center, a bus station in Federal Way, Washington.
+Federal Way Downtown station is a future light rail station at the site of the Federal Way Transit Center, a bus station in Federal Way, Washington, United States.
 The bus station opened in 2006 and has 1,190 parking spaces available in its parking garage and surface lots.
-It is served by King County Metro, Pierce Transit and Sound Transit Express buses and is the southern terminus of the RapidRide A Line.
+It is served by King County Metro, Pierce Transit, and Sound Transit Express buses and is the southern terminus of the RapidRide A Line.
 The transit center is located adjacent to The Commons at Federal Way shopping mall and Interstate 5, connected via a direct access ramp to its high-occupancy vehicle lanes.

 A similar park-and-ride lot, on the south side of South 320th Street and east of the shopping mall, opened on November 5, 1979, using land donated by a local businessman.

+The bus bays were moved south to the new light rail station in March 2025.
+Light rail service is scheduled to begin on December 6, 2025.